 Trade receivables are non-interest bearing and are generally on 30-90 days' terms.

-Other receivables are non-interest bearing and are generally on 30-60 days' terms and are neither past due
+Other assets are non-interest bearing and are generally on 30-60 days' terms and are neither past due nor impaired.

 The ageing analysis of trade receivables is as follows: